d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 That three-way split is essential.
 Gravity/displacement, excitation closure, and material loading are related, but they are not the same effect written in different variables.

-## 2. Live constraints and corrections
+The strategy of the paper is correspondingly simple.
+Section 2 fixes the live constraints inherited from the earlier branches.
+Section 3 introduces the minimal field picture and its eikonal and slow-envelope reductions.
+Sections 4 through 7 then develop the paper's main new formal content: the closure/support functional, the occupancy refinement, the overlap-driven composition law, and the corresponding closure-scale shift.
+Section 8 returns to the material branch to keep it separate from pure displacement, and Sections 9 and 10 state the present status of the excitation program.

+## 2. Constraints inherited from the earlier branches

 Several corrections are already in force and must constrain the excitation-side development.
+They are worth stating explicitly at the front because they define what the present paper is and is not allowed to do.

 First, the spatial transport deformation and the cumulative timing burden are not the same object.
 The earlier shorthand \(g = D^2 = 1 + 2\Sigma\) should not be reused without qualification.
 The cumulative displacement \(\Sigma\) controls the timing-side burden, while the spatial deformation branch requires separate treatment.

-Second, the displacement-composition rule remains surface-area-like in the weak-overlap regime.
-Ordinary mass additivity and small binding are governed by exposed surface deficit, not by full volume addition.
+Second, the displacement-composition rule remains boundary-deficit-like in the weak-overlap regime.
+Ordinary mass additivity and small binding are governed by exposed-boundary deficit, not by full volume addition.
+This does not mean mass is surface area; the source content remains volume-like occupancy that enters later bookkeeping through a support radius and then through squared-radius terms.

 Third, the strong-merger endpoint for complete volume addition corresponds to exponent \(n = 3/2\), not the earlier inverted value.
 This correction matters directly when internal occupancy is modeled through overlap or merger analogies.

 These corrections do not invalidate the excitation-side program.
 They narrow it.
-The closure and occupancy model must preserve the weak-overlap surface rule, respect the corrected strong-merger endpoint, and avoid collapsing timing burden into spatial deformation.
+The closure and occupancy model must preserve the weak-overlap exposed-boundary rule, respect the corrected strong-merger endpoint, and avoid collapsing timing burden into spatial deformation.

 ## 3. Minimal excitation field on the displaced background